Subscribe to this calendar

 Leadership Challenge Series (Faculty & Staff only) Rescheduled

 Rescheduled from March 5, 12, 19, & 26, 2014 to June 4, 11, 18, and 25 from 1:00-5:00 p.m.
 THE LEADERSHIP PRACTICES INVENTORY What Leaders Do to Get Extraordinary Things Done in Organizations The Leadership Challenge® Workshop Program Summary: The Leadership Challenge is a research-based leadership development model.
 The workshop design uses practical application gleaned from twenty five years of research to transform individuals, teams, and organizations.
 The workshop is a combination of 16 hours of in-class instruction, in addition to each participant receiving four one-on-one coaching sessions.
 Based on the award-winning book, The Leadership Challenge, by James Kouzes and Barry Posner whose research began in the early 1980s Participants experience and apply The Five Practices of Exemplary Leadership® through cases, workbook exercises, group problem-solving tasks, lectures and optional outdoor action learning.
 This workshop is ideal for organizations who wish to develop leaders who consistently get better results Leadership Challenge Assumptions Leadership is an observable set of skills and abilities that can be learned and improved Leadership is a relationship Leadership development includes self-development Leadership Practices Inventory (Self-Assessment) Results clustered around Five Practices The more frequently practices were observed, the more likely viewed as better leaders The Leadership Challenge® Five Practices Leaders model the way Leaders have strong beliefs about matters of principle.
 To be able to clearly articulate their beliefs, leaders find their voice by clarifying personal values.
 But clarity is not enough.
 To be credible, leaders do what they say they will do.
 They set the example by aligning actions with shared values.
 Leaders inspire a shared vision They look across the horizon of time and envision an ennobling and uplifting future.
 Leaders are positive, they bring the future to life, and they enlist others in a common cause.
 Leaders challenge the process They are pioneers, willing to step out and change the way things are.
 They experiment and take risks and learn from the accompanying mistakes.
 Leaders enable others to act They know they cannot do it alone, so they foster collaboration and strengthen others.
 By actively involving people in planning and decision-making, and through daily acts of trust and respect, leaders increase the competence and confidence of their constituents.
 Leaders encourage the heart The climb to the top is arduous and steep and because leaders ask constituents to carry out difficult tasks.
 Leaders recognize and reward individuals along the way and they celebrate achievement and milestones.
 Genuine acts of caring draw people forward.
 Program Fee The program fee for this class is only $250 and can be paid by interdepartmental transfer here or personal check.
-This fee includes all materials provided during the class, as well as a copy of the book, and four individual coaching sessions.
-This is an introductory rate for this program.
-Facilitators Beth Scheitzach & Patty Farris email@example.com 407-823-0440 Leadership Coach Patty Farris, Certified Coach firstname.lastname@example.org 407-823-0558 Register Now for LPI001 myUCF
+This fee includes a book, all materials provided during the class, and four individual coaching sessions.
+Facilitators Beth Scheitzach & Patty Farris firstname.lastname@example.org 407-823-0440 Leadership Coach Patty Farris, Certified Coach email@example.com 407-823-0558 Register Now for LPI001 myUCF

 |Mar 6 02:00 pm||